raca159/mcp-demo/post.md

 ---

 **Introduction**
-Large Language Models (LLMs) seems to be everywhere, powering applications from chatbots to complex AI assistants.
-Yet, behind the scenes, integrating external data and functionalities often involves creating some boilerplate tools, prompts, data and etc repeatedly.
-This is where the Model Context Protocol (MCP) makes a significant impact even powering powering AI-assisted softwares like Cursor or Claude Desktop, leveraging programmatic and customizable use of tools while benefitting from LLM's *reasoning* capabilities.
+Large Language Models (LLMs) are everywhere, powering applications from chatbots to complex AI assistants.
+Yet, behind the scenes, integrating external data and functionalities often involves creating some boilerplate tools, prompts, data, etc repeatedly.
+This is where the Model Context Protocol (MCP) makes a significant impact even powering AI-assisted software like Cursor or Claude Desktop, leveraging programmatic and customizable use of tools while benefitting from LLM's *reasoning* capabilities.

 MCP is designed to bridge the gap between LLMs and real-world data.
 It acts as a **universal adapter** (everyone seems to dig the analogy of MCP as a "*USB-C port*") for AI applications—providing a standardized and secure way to expose external data and functionality to your models.
 MCP separates the concerns of providing context from LLM interactions.
 This means you can build MCP servers that expose: